 Most seats on Commodore Clipper are accessible by disabled/reduced mobility passengers, including the reclining seat lounges, which includes some seating with flexible armrests.

-From 25th October 2018 a disabled cabin will be available with an adjoining bathroom which includes a sit-in shower facility for ease of use.
+A disabled cabin is available with an adjoining bathroom which includes a sit-in shower facility for ease of use.
 The new cabin is a 4-berth with 2 lower tier beds and 2 upper tier beds, perfect for passengers accompanying a disabled or reduced mobility friend or family member.
-You can book this cabin online, by phone or in person at our port offices from 25th October 2018.
+You can book this cabin online, by phone or in person at our port offices.